-To many of us birders, the sound of birds chattering and chirping in the morning is one of the best sounds in the world.
-It is at once exciting and peaceful – and a delight for the ears.
+To many birders, chattering and chirping in the morning is one of the best sounds in the world.
+It is exciting, peaceful, and a delight for the ears.

-These are great questions!
-To get started, let’s take a look at some of the birds you’re most likely to hear at sunrise.
-Keep in mind that this list is going to include birds from all over North America and beyond – you will want to pay attention to which of these birds live in your geographic area before trying to identify them.
+But it can be difficult to know which birds you hear in the morning.
+That’s why we’re taking a look at some of the birds you’re most likely to hear at sunrise, to help you identify who’s singing your favorite tune.
+This list will include birds from all over North America and beyond.
+So, pay attention to which on the list live in your geographic area before trying to identify them.

-Birds sing in the morning for a variety of reasons, including attracting mates, protecting their territory, and defending their nests and babies.
-If you live in the same area as any of these 6 birds, you’re likely to hear them in the morning – especially the males!
+If you live in the same North American region as any of these six birds, you’ll probably hear them in the morning — especially the males!

 American Robin

-The American Robin is one of the five most common birds in North America.
-They live across the entire continent and year-round in most of the United States.
+One of the five most common birds in North America, the American Robin lives across the entire continent and stays in most of the United States year-round.

 Males and females are grayish-brown.
-Males have dark, rusty-brown breasts and dark heads.
-Females have paler heads and more muted coloring on the rest of their bodies.
+Males have dark, rusty brown breasts and dark heads, while females have paler heads and more muted coloring on the rest of their bodies.
 Both sexes have dark eyes and black-tipped yellow bills.

 American Yellow Warbler

-The male’s song consists of between 6 and 10 whistled notes, all within just about a second.
-The song ends on a rising note, and is often described as sounding like, “Sweet, sweet, sweet, I’m so sweet!”
+The Yellow Warbler’s sounds include both a song — they’re more likely to sing in the spring and summer — and a call.
+The male’s song consists of 6 to 10 whistled notes, all within just about a second.
+The song ends on a rising note and is often described as sounding like, “Sweet, sweet, sweet, I’m so sweet!”

-Their call, on the other hand, is a metallic-sounding series of chips.
-Males and females reply to one another with these calls.
+The bird’s call is a metallic-sounding series of chips.
+Males and females use these calls to reply to one another.

 Baltimore Oriole

-Baltimore Oriole males are orange and black.
-Females are yellowish-orange and gray.
+Baltimore Oriole males are orange and black while females are yellowish-orange and gray.
 Their diet includes lots of fruit, so many backyard birders put jellies and fruits in dedicated oriole feeders to entice them to their yards.
+Check out some of our favorite oriole feeders here.

-You won’t hear Baltimore Orioles in the western half of the US.
-They breed in the Midwest, Northeast, and much of the Southeast.
-Their winter season includes southern Florida, southern Mexico, and the Caribbean.
+You won’t hear Baltimore Orioles in the western half of the U.S. They breed in the Midwest, Northeast, and much of the Southeast and spend their winter season in southern Florida, southern Mexico, and the Caribbean.

-If you live in the Baltimore Oriole’s territory, you’ll hear them in the springtime.
-The male makes a series of paired notes that repeat between 2 and 7 times.
-The song lasts for a total of 1-2 seconds before pausing and repeating.
+If you live in the Baltimore Oriole’s territory, you’ll hear its sounds in the springtime.
+The male makes a series of paired notes that repeat between two and seven times.
+The song lasts for one to two seconds before pausing and repeating.

-Males and females alike can chatter when they are in conflict or behaving in a territorial manner.
-This sound is more likely to be heard all day, unlike the morning song.
-They can also chuck and even scream.
+Males and females can chatter when they are in conflict or behaving in a territorial manner.
+Unlike the morning song, this sound is more likely to be heard all day.
+They can also chuck and scream.

 Gartered Trogon

-Though the Gartered Trogon lives in North America, you’re pretty much out of luck if you live in the US or Canada.
+The Gartered Trogon is a North American bird, but you’re pretty much out of luck if you live in the U.S. or Canada and want to hear its sounds.
 Gartered Trogons only inhabit the southern east coast of Mexico, Central America, and the northern edges of South America.

 These vibrant blue-and-yellow birds spend their time high in the canopy of the rainforest.
 On the underside of both the male and female’s tails, they have black and white barring.